Press release issued: 9 May 2013

 Mr Ferzoco said: "Dante's Inferno was intended to be read aloud.
 This event gives students a real sense of how the poem was meant to be received: not solely on the page, but orally.
 It also gives them a common purpose and a great sense of achievement to share this incredible poem together."

-He continued: "We're also thrilled to be able to follow the reading with an event which focusses on the latest work to be inspired by Dante's masterpiece.
+He continued: "We're also thrilled to be able to follow the reading with an event which focuses on the latest work to be inspired by Dante's masterpiece.
 The fact that a medieval poem can still be a source of inspiration to all kinds of writers almost 700 years after it was created is a testament to the enduring power and mystery of this great work."

 The event is sponsored by the Bristol Institute for Research in the Humanities and Arts (BIRTHA) and the Institute for Advanced Studies.